Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Experiment

-Notably, models that perform well on original questions but fail on perturbed ones show they have the necessary knowledge but are susceptible to contextual information.
-To address this, we explored both \textbf{prompt-based (\emph{i.e.}, training-free)} and \textbf{training-based strategies} to improve their performance on these challenging questions.
+Notably, models that perform well on original questions but fail on distracted ones demonstrate that they possess the necessary knowledge yet remain vulnerable to contextual interference.
+To address this issue, we explored both \textbf{prompt-based (i.e., training-free)} and \textbf{training-based strategies} to improve their performance on these challenging questions.

-\textbf{Prompt-based mitigation is unable to patch CDV.} Since our perturbed questions introduce context-based perturbations while preserving the core question content, we explored whether explicit prompt instructions could help models focus on the essential information and filter out the added distractions.
-We tested this approach by modifying the original prompts to include specific guidance on identifying and focusing on the key question components, with detailed prompt templates provided in Appendix~\ref{appendix:prompt_template}.
-As shown in \autoref{tab:prompt_enhanced}, the prompt-based approach did not yield significant improvements in mitigating CDV.
-Some models, such as o1-mini and Claude-3.5-Sonnet, even showed slightly decreased accuracy with the modified prompts.
-This suggests that the distractions introduced by our perturbed questions cannot be effectively addressed through simple prompt refinements alone.
+\textbf{Prompt-based mitigation is unable to alleviate distraction vulnerability.} Since our adaptive distractions preserve the core question semantics while introducing task-irrelevant context, we tested whether adding explicit instructions in the prompt could help models focus on the essential content and ignore misleading information.
+Specifically, we modified the original prompts to include guidance on identifying and prioritizing key components of the question.
+Detailed templates are provided in Appendix~\ref{appendix:prompt_template}.
+As shown in \autoref{tab:prompt_enhanced}, this approach yielded only marginal improvements.
+Some models, such as o1-mini and Claude-3.5-Sonnet, even showed slightly lower accuracy after prompt modifications.
+This suggests that the contextual interference introduced by adaptive distractions cannot be effectively mitigated through prompt refinement alone.

-\textbf{Training-based mitigation brings significant benefits.} The limited success of prompt-based mitigation inspired us to explore whether training-based approaches (i.e., fine-tuning) could work well.
-We leveraged about 1,200 preference data pairs curated from our dataset, where each pair consisted of a question, a chosen answer (correct answer), and a rejected answer (wrong answer).
-These pairs were derived from model responses in our main experiments and were split into training and test sets.
-We selected three open-weight models for training, and the training process was conducted using the DPO \citep{rafailov2024direct}.

-As shown in \autoref{tab:dpo_enhanced}, the results indicate that the performance of the original models was comparable to GPT-4o-mini, while significantly behind more powerful models like GPT-4o and Qwen2.5-72B.
-However, after fine-tuning, all three models demonstrated substantial improvements in accuracy on the enhanced questions.
-Most remarkably, Phi-3.5-mini achieved exceptional progress, surpassing all comparison models, including GPT-4o.
-Through detailed case studies provided in \autoref{appendix:case_study}, we found that fine-tuned models exhibited markedly improved ability to mitigate CDV rather than simply gaining new knowledge.
-Notably, a large fraction of the originally incorrect answers remained incorrect after training (e.g., 82.1\% for Phi-3.5-mini), suggesting that the improvements were driven by a stronger ability to identify and ignore irrelevant contextual information, maintaining focus on the key points required to answer questions correctly.